Check out these breathtaking photos of the Fagradalsfjall volcanic eruption in Geldingadalur, Iceland!

 See also: Lava Cave Tours

 Just because the lava flow is not technically explosive does not mean you won’t get to see some beautiful fountains of fire.
 The magma is still rising under enormous pressure, meaning that you’ll regularly see molten rock and licks of flame bursting from the craters and fissure.
-In this breathtaking photo of the Geldingadalur eruption on the Reykjanes Peninsula, you can see jets of fiery orange arching over the site.
+In this breathtaking photo of the Fagradalsfjall eruption on the Reykjanes Peninsula, you can see jets of fiery orange arching over the site.